Hurt by a Dangerous or Unsafe Product?

 When you buy something, whether it is food, a vehicle, a child’s toy or even medication, you trust that it will be safe for its intended use.
 However, if an item is defective or unreasonably dangerous, then consumers may be at risk for serious injuries, illness or death.
 For example, contaminated food can cause severe infections, including E. coli and hepatitis A. Alternatively, a defective auto part may fail at high speeds, causing a catastrophic car crash.
 Even a small flaw in the manufacture, design or labeling of a product can cause irreversible injury.
 If you or a loved one suffered harm from a defective product, then you may be able to file a claim for compensation under product liability law.
 Depending on the circumstances, you might be able to hold the manufacturer, distributor and/or other parties accountable for your medical expenses and other damages.

 The Washington DC defective product attorneys at Regan Zambri Long PLLC have extensive experience with these types of injury claims.
-In one product liability case, we obtained a total settlement of $17 million, one of the largest cash settlements in the District of Columbia.
 If you believe that a product defect caused or contributed to your injuries, then contact us today.
 We will thoroughly investigate the situation to find all possible liable parties so that you get the full amount of compensation you deserve.

 What Are Common Types of Product Defects?